WeakViper/CarParkingManagement/README.md

 ---

-## TimeLine
+## Project Timeline

 The timeline is as follows:

-16th March: Plan out exact functionality and Rough Front end design
+16th March: Plan out exact functionality and rough frontend design.

-17th March: Start programming frontEnd with React.js, Start designing database queries
+17th March: Start programming frontend with React.js, start designing database queries.

-23rd March: Have Front end Ready, Have databse set up and hosted with queries for all functionalities ready.
-Cross check work to ensure compatibility.
+23rd March: Have frontend ready, have the database set up and hosted, with queries for all functionalities ready.
+Crosscheck work to ensure compatibility.

-24th March: Start developing the express.js API to link the front and backend.
+24th March: Start developing the Express.js API to link the frontend and backend.

 31st March: Finish developing API.
 Have all endpoints tested in postman and well commented for use in frontend.
 Start calling API from frontend and completing the linking.

-2nd April: Finish linking the front and back end, iron out any last minute bugs or discrepancies.
+2nd April: Finish linking the frontend and backend, iron out any last minute bugs or discrepancies.

-3rd April - 5th April: Ask for feedback in office hours and from TA to improve project and make final changes.
+3rd April to 5th April: Ask for feedback in office hours and from TA to improve project and make final changes.

 5th April: Submit project by 6pm or sooner.